rich-hart/OpenStax/README.md

 The file image_server.py has web.py GET functions

 Entires for filenames and images in the database tables that are created when build_test_database.py is run will not nessisarily correspond to one another.
-This is due to the fact that the functions meant to handle these operations not designed to run concurently, however this is not a problem since the database that is created is only for testing purposes  and is not meant to be the actual database used by the image server.
+This is due to the fact that the functions meant to handle these operations not designed to run concurently.
+This is not a problem since the database that is created is only for testing purposes  and is not meant to be the actual database used by the image server.